adnammit/notes/react.md

 * use `useEffect` when some data changes and you need to update something else, or when you need to fetch data
 	* when a user performs some action, that might cause something else to change
 	* when you render a component, you may want to load some async data -- for example, fetch some data from an api to display in your component
+* `useEffect` fires after the component renders
 * you may want to `fetch` the data in your component function and then store the result in state, but that's a terrible idea -- the component function is the **render logic** and whenever the state is updated, the render logic is called... and then the component is re-rendered, the render logic is called, the state is updated, the component is re-rendered, etc -- you've basically created an infinite loop
 * that's where the `useEffect` hook comes in -- `useEffect` is a hook that allows you to perform side effects in your function components that execute after the component renders
 * `useEffect` takes two arguments:
-	* the first argument is a function that performs the side effect -- this function fetches the data and then sets state
+	* the first argument is a **callback function** that performs the side effect -- this function fetches the data and then sets state
 	* the second argument the **dependency list** -- if any of the dependencies change, the side effect will run again
 	```js
 		export default function App() {